Back to Blog

 Introduction

-Low-code platforms have emerged as a third option, bridging the gap between these extremes.
-By combining visual development with extensibility and built-in infrastructure, they allow SMBs to access custom-tailored applications at a fraction of traditional cost and time.
+Modern application platforms have emerged as a third option, bridging the gap between these extremes.
+By combining structured runtime capabilities with extensibility and built-in infrastructure, they allow SMBs to access tailored operational applications at a fraction of traditional cost and time.

 1. Cost-Effective Customization